Thank you for helping behind the scenes!

 Before service:

-• Carry the tray and both cups (one filled, one empty) into the Sanctuary.
-The heel of the loaf and the empty juice cup go on the base of the music speaker furthest from the door for Words of Institution.
-The filled juice cup and bread tray go on the base of the music speaker closest to the door for serving.
+• Carry the trays and cups into the Sanctuary.
+The heel of the loaf and the empty juice cup go on the folding table on the stage for Words of Institution.
+One tray and filled cup go on the communion table in the front.
+The other tray and filled cup go on the high top table in the back.

 During service:

-• Toward the end of the Lord’s Prayer, come to the front.
-The person holding the bread tray stands closest to the side exit and repeats, “The body of Christ, broken for you.”
-The person with the juice repeats “The blood of Christ, shed for you.”
+• Toward the end of the Lord’s Prayer, go to your station.
+The person holding the bread tray stands closest to the window/door and repeats, “The body of Christ, given for you.”
+The person holding the juice repeats “The blood of Christ, shed for you.”
+Use the person’s name if you know it.

 • If someone eats their bread before dipping or tries to drink from the cup, try saying: “I’m going to have you take another piece of bread and dip it.”
 Folks inevitably feel embarrassed, so smile and tell them it’s no big deal, etc.

-• Return the tray and cup to the base of the music speaker.
+• Bring the tray and cup to the kitchenette sink when you’re done.

 After service:

-• Toss the heel and any remaining bread pieces in a green Organics bin.
+• Toss the heel and any remaining bread pieces.
 Pour out the juice.

 THANK YOU!